bhim-shrestha/resocha/CONTRIBUTING.md

 ---

-## Thank You!
+## Thank You

 Your contributions make this project better for everyone.
-Whether you're fixing a typo or adding a major feature, every contribution is valued!
+Whether you are fixing a typo or adding a major feature, every contribution is valued.

-**Let's harvest some energy together!**

 ---